National Library of Mexico: History

-The National Library moved to its current location in the UNAM campus in 1979.
+The National Library moved to its current location in the UNAM campus of Ciudad Universitaria in 1979.
 However the Reserves Collection (see below) stayed in a special room at St. Agustine's Church.
 The building was damaged during the 1985 earthquake and as a consequence it was decided to build a new annex to the current National Library building.
 The new annex was inaugurated in 1993.

 Services

 Many of the Library's services are available to the general public.
 These include an open consultation room for books and CD-ROMs, as well as separate rooms for maps, didactic materials, audio and video recordings, and a room with resources for blind users.
 Most documents available in these rooms can be partially reproduced on demand at low cost in the Library's facilities.

 The Library additionally offers cataloguing and book preservation services.
 Guided tours through the facilities are available upon request.

 Reserves Collection

 The Reserves Collection (Fondo Reservado) stores the most valuable documents owned by the Library.
 This collection is available only to researchers and comprises about 200,000 documents.
 It is divided in four sections: